Multi‑Org Strategy (Region × Project)

 Constraints

-* Org IDs allow letters and hyphens only; length 4-20.
+* Org IDs allow letters and hyphens only, and must be 4-20 characters long.

 * Prefer lowercase for readability and consistency.